Jurisdictional Immunities of the State: Facts

 The original claims were based on a number of war crimes committed by German troops during World War II.
 The substance of the facts were not disputed by Germany.
 A number of international agreements and measures had been passed which purported to waive the claims of the victims involved, or make reparations.
-For instance, a 1947 peace treaty between Italy and the Allies purported to waive claims by Italian nationals; a 1963 agreement between Germany and Italy again purported to waive claims of Italian nationals for 40m Deutsche marks in compensation.
+For instance, a 1947 peace treaty between Italy and the Allies purported to waive claims by Italian nationals; a 1963 agreement between Germany and Italy again purported to waive claims of Italian nationals for 40 m Deutsche marks in compensation.
 Germany had also passed various laws to effect individual compensation to victims of Nazi era atrocities.

 Luigi Ferrini

 Luigi Ferrini was an Italian who was deported from occupied Italy and forced to work in a munitions plant in Germany.
-During 1998 he instituted proceedings against Germany in lower court at Arezzo.
+In 1998 he instituted proceedings against Germany in lower court at Arezzo.
 The lower court and then the appeals court denied his claim, on the basis that Germany was entitled to state immunity.
 However, during 2004 the Italian Court of Cassation reversed this judgment on the grounds that state immunity is lost when international crimes are alleged.
 On remand, the lower courts entered judgment in favor of Ferrini.